derekim23/cleaning_up_data_R_example/readme.md

 This is the readme file for the run_analysis.R script.
-\nIt
+It
-\n 1. reads in the relevant files
+1. reads in the relevant files
-\n 2. merges the multiple datasets into one
+2. merges the multiple datasets into one
 3. extracts relevant data
 4. changes the "acitivity" variable to a factor variable
 5. relables the columns with proper variable names